 Our local STEM (Science, Technology, Engineering and Math) hub has facilitated an online Minecraft and Adobe workshop for the Year 6 children (organised by our Computing Governor Jon Cawte).

-Currently we are competing in a National Raspberry Pi Competition and we are joining with other local primary schools to organise a local challenge event.
+We are joining with other local primary schools to organise a local challenge event.

 Powell’s believes that continuing learning outside of the classroom is key to our children’s progression in attainment, well being and positive attitude towards education.
 We have selected online subscriptions which engage your children to support their love of learning.

 Your class teacher will supply you with the login details for the online resources below.
 (Please note that Accelerated reader is a progressive reading tool and access to the resources will be supplied when your child’s reading is at a level where they can access it independently.)

 Throughout the year children of different ages have the opportunity to join our after school Computing Club.

 This term, the group have explored Apps such as Garage band and iMovie with the children’s idea to create a ‘Children’s point of view’ Online safety video for a school assembly.